Aleyassin, teacher, a founding member of

 Brian pens fiction, nonfiction and poetry, has a novel in progress, and writes literary

-He has published 27 chapbooks of his poetry and prose as well as material by other
+He has published 27 chapbooks and one ebook of his poetry and prose as well as material by other

 Fleabonnet Press.
 He